dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/RedHat.rst

 ========== ============= =============

 .. note::
-    * Always deploy the DVD Edition of the OS on cluster  nodes to access offline repos.
+    * To access offline repositories, it's recommended to deploy the DVD (full) edition of the operating system on cluster nodes.
     * For RHEL 8.5 and below, ensure that RHEL subscription is enabled OR sshpass is available to install or download to the control plane (from any local repository).